Directory Structure#

 _posts#

-files, HTML files, org files, etc. in this directory will be parsed and placed in the public
+The place to store blog articles.
+The markdown files, HTML files, org files, etc. in this directory will be parsed and placed in the public folder for publication on the website.

 Other files/folders starting with _#

-directory to store unfinished drafts, which will not be published on the website.
+They will be ignored.
+Therefore, you can create a _drafts directory in the source directory to store unfinished drafts, which will not be published on the website.

 Other files/folders not starting with _#

-They will be copied to the public
+They will be copied to the public directory and uploaded to the website.

 - You can create an

-directory to store images referenced in the blog, etc. - To add a new page (e.g.,
+imgdirectory to store images referenced in the blog, etc. - To add a new page (e.g.,

-is referenced in the theme configuration file to set the page icon of the website.
+favicon.icois referenced in the theme configuration file to set the page icon of the website.

 themes#

-theme is installed by default, and you can install new themes to the themes
+The directory for website themes.
+The landscape theme is installed by default, and you can install new themes to the themes directory or create your own.

 _config.yml#